vincss/mcsleepingserverstarter/README.md

 | `version`                   | Force compatibility with a specific Minecraft version                                                                                                           | ""                                              |
 | `favIcon`                   | Use a custom server-icon 64x64 png converted using https://www.base64-image.de/ (needs to be encoded in base64)                                                 | ""                                              |
 | `discordWebhookUrl`                   | Setup a [Discord WebHook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to your channel | "REPLACE_ME"

+> Note: if you need to shutdown the program, simply input a `ctrl + c`, the program will shut down normally afterwards

 -----

 #### Use WebServer for dynmap :